Cody Bellinger Preview, Player Props: Cubs vs. Brewers

 Cody Bellinger At The Plate

-- Among qualifying hitters, he ranks sixth in batting average, while his on-base percentage ranks 29th and he is 10th in slugging.
+- Among qualified hitters in MLB play, he ranks sixth in batting average, 29th in on-base percentage, and ninth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.